yuvalmGS/gigaspaces-wiki-jekyll/xap97/routing-in-partitioned-spaces.markdown

 # Writing New Objects with a Collocated Business Logic

 When writing new objects from a collocated business logic with a partitioned space, the routing field must "match" the collocated space instance.
+When writing new objects from a collocated business logic with a partitioned space, the routing field must "match" the collocated space instance.

 See [Writing New Objects from a Collocated Business Logic](./clustered-vs-non-clustered-proxies.html#Writing New Objects from a Collocated Business Logic) for details.